White Rabbit: Švankmajer film

-The 1988 Czechoslovak film Alice, noted for its disturbing interpretation of Carroll's story, shows a dark stop-motion version of the character.
-At the beginning of the film, the White Rabbit starts out as a stuffed rabbit that comes alive in Alice's bedroom and breaks out of his glass case; he leaks sawdust through a hole in his chest.
+In the 1988 Czechoslovak film Alice, the White Rabbit appears as a taxidermied specimen that breaks out of a glass case in Alice's room.
+The character is animated via stop-motion and is depicted leaking sawdust through a hole in its chest.
 During Alice's pursuit of the White Rabbit in Wonderland, he physically attacks her with paddles, a hacksaw, and a group of skeletal animals.
 The White Rabbit is also the Queen of Hearts' executioner, using scissors to behead the Mad Hatter, the March Hare, and other characters.
 Upon awakening from her dream and finding the White Rabbit missing from his case, Alice finds his scissors and resolves to behead him herself.

 Tim Burton film

 The White Rabbit works for the Red Queen, but is also a secret member of the Underland Underground Resistance, and was sent by the Hatter to search for Alice.
 Actor Michael Sheen stated, "The White Rabbit is such an iconic character that I didn't feel like I should break the mould too much."
-In this film adaption, the White Rabbit is given the name Nivens McTwisp.
+In this film adaptation, the White Rabbit is given the name Nivens McTwisp.

 McTwisp appears in the video game adaptation of Tim Burton's Alice in Wonderland as a playable character.
 He attacks using his watch and can manipulate time.